eroots/gams/readme.rst

 	pip install git+https://github.com/eroots/gams.git

+Note, that if you are installing GAMS to a newly created conda environment, you must install pip into that environment first.

 Alternatively, the repository can be manually downloaded and installed using the install script, i.e., by navigating to the GAMS folder and running::

 	python setup.py install